-- 9.36.A.
+9.36.A.
 Any unvaccinated dog, cat or ferret that bites a human shall be captured alive if possible and quarantined under observation for a period of ten nights, beginning with the first night of impoundment.
 If confinement or capture of the dog, cat, or ferret is not possible and practical, such animal shall be destroyed as humanely as possible and the head submitted to one of the County Health Department's laboratories for examination for rabies.
-If such animal cannot be located, the person bitten shall be notified. - 9.36.B.
-The quarantine of all unvaccinated dogs, cats and ferrets shall be in a designated impoundment facility having recognized quarantine procedures approved by the County Health Department Administrator in accordance with the rules of the Florida
+If such animal cannot be located, the person bitten shall be notified.

-- Department of Health, as such rules may be amended from time to time, or in the hospital of a licensed veterinarian at the sole expense of the animal owner.
-When such facilities are not available within a reasonable distance, the County Health Department Administrator may make an exception and approve confinement at the owner's home or at another acceptable location, provided that the location and confinement meet all criteria for impoundment facilities as developed by the County Health Department Administrator in accordance with the rules of the Florida Department of Health, as such rules may be amended from time to time. - 9.36.C.
-Quarantined dogs, cats, or ferrets shall not be released or removed from the place of quarantine unless permission is obtained from the Division Animal Services Unit.
-Rabies immunization shall not be administered to any such animal during the tennight quarantine period. - 9.36.D.
-If the dog, cat, or ferret dies or shows signs of rabies during the ten-night quarantine period, then the County Health Department Administrator shall be notified immediately. - 9.36.E.
+- 9.36.B.
+The quarantine of all unvaccinated dogs, cats and ferrets shall be in a designated impoundment facility having recognized quarantine procedures approved by the County Health Department Administrator in accordance with the rules of the Florida Department of Health, as such rules may be amended from time to time, or in the hospital of a licensed veterinarian at the sole expense of the animal owner.
+When such facilities are not available within a reasonable distance, the County Health Department at the owner's home or at another acceptable location, provided that the location and confinement meet all criteria for impoundment facilities as developed by the County Health Department of Health, as a such rules may be amended from time to time. - 9.36.C.
+Quarantined dogs, cats, or ferrets shall not be released or removed from the place of quarantine unless permission is obtained from the Division County Health Department Administrator.
+Rabies immunization shall not be administered to any such animal during the ten-night quarantine period. - 9.36.D.
+If the dog, cat, or ferret dies or shows signs of rabies during the tennight quarantine period, then the County Health Department Administrator shall be notified immediately. - 9.36.E.
 If the quarantined dog, cat, or ferret dies or is destroyed, then such animal's head shall be detached from the body without mutilation, properly iced or otherwise preserved, and forwarded to a laboratory approved by the County Health Department for examination to determine whether the animal died from rabies virus infection.
 The cost of such examination shall be borne by the animal's owner.

 Sec.
-9.37.
-Quarantine of vaccinated dogs, cats, and ferrets.
+9.37. - Quarantine of vaccinated dogs, cats, and ferrets.

 - 9.37.A.
-The Division Animal Services Unit administrator shall allow a dog or cat with a current rabies vaccination to be confined in quarantine at the owner's home or another acceptable location, unless otherwise directed by the County Health Department Administrator, or unless the Division Animal Services Unit administrator has a reasonable belief that such animal should be quarantined in the same manner as an unvaccinated dog or cat. - 9.37.B.
+The Division administrator shall allow a dog, or cat, or ferret with a current rabies vaccination to be confined in quarantine at the owner's home or another acceptable location, unless otherwise directed by the County Health Department Administrator, or unless the Division administrator has a reasonable belief that such animal should be quarantined in the same manner as an unvaccinated dog, or cat, or ferret. - 9.37.B.
 Each ferret vaccinated in accordance with this ordinance must be quarantined when necessary, according to the rules of the Florida Department of Health, as such rules may be amended from time to time.

 Sec.
-9.38.
-Domestic animals bitten by, or exposed to, apparently rabid animals.
+9.38. - Domestic animals bitten by, or exposed to, apparently rabid animals.